ficusjs/ficusjs/site/src/extending-components/with-styles.md

 The `styles` function must be provided when using the `withStyles` function.
 This function is invoked and injects CSS into the `<head>` once for all component instances.

+The `styles` function can return:

+- a CSS `String`
-The `styles` function can return a `String` or Array of strings containing either styles or URL to an external stylesheet.
+- URL to an external stylesheet
+- a `css` tagged template literal
+- `style` element
+- Array containing any combination of the above!

-### String styles
+### CSS string styles

 Return a string containing styles.